CentecNetworks/Lantern/README.md

 Please refer to 'LICENSE' for details.

 ##About Centec Networks
-Centec Networks is a technology leader providing high-speed carrier-grade IP/Ethernet switching silicon and advanced ODM/OEM system solutions.
-Since 2005, Centec has delivered a series of silicon (TransWarp Series) and system products, covering a wide range of carrier access and aggregation market.
+__Centec Networks__ is pioneering to provide switching silicon and whitebox solution for SDN.
+We commit to enable SDN into networks of carrier, enterprise and data center.
+Leveraging the high performance open SDN architecture, Centec enables customer networks seamlessly migrate from traditional L2, L3 and MPLS/MPLS-TP architecture to the new SDN track.
+Together with the customer, Centec is redefining the switching network with optimized investment and more opening capability to create value for future and today.

-Since the inception of the company, Centec has gradually formed a complete family of TransWarp Ethernet series silicon.
-In 2013, Centec launched the third-generation switching Silicon GreatBelt Series, integrates Layer 2 through Layer 4 packet-processing engine and advanced traffic manager.The GreatBelt series Ethernet silicon can widely be applied to Metro, Enterprise, NID, SDN, PTN/IP RAN, and so on.
-Also SDK and EADP are available for low cost and shorten the Time-to-Marketing of customer's products.
-In order to provide the maximum convenience and value to custom,Centec has been cooperated with leading PHY vendor LSI, to provide a competitive turnkey solution of switching device.
+Since the inception of the company, Centec has gradually formed a complete family of TransWarpTM Ethernet switching silicon.
+In 2013, Centec launched the SDN optimized switching Silicon GreatBelt Series which redefines cost, power and price for Ethernet Switching.
+To bring the top convenience and value to OEMs, Centec has been cooperated with leading PHY and CPU vendors, to provide a competitive total solution for switching device.

-Leveraging Centec's TransWarp Family of Ethernet Silicon, Centec's E series switch perfectly support the plenty features of Metro-E to provide rich Ethernet services.
-Centec has been cooperating with leading PHY and CPU vendors to offer one-step solution and service for short Time-to-Marketing.
-What's more, V Series Switches, the leading industry OpenFlow switches, are integrated with the open source Open vSwitch and Centec's SDK to provide a complete system solution.
-Centec's cutting-edge silicon products and system solutions enable telecom/network equipment vendors to build complete product portfolios with dramatically reduced development costs and rapidly improved time-to-market.
+Built on TransWarpTM Family core silicon, Centec's V Series Switches, the leading industry SDN switches with OVS and Open SDK integrated, provide a complete SDN whitebox solution for Datacenter, Enterprise and Carriers applications.
+As a high performance open physical SDN switch, it brightens the way to migrate the traditional L2/L3/MPLS/MPLS-TP network to the new SDN blueprint.

 ##Contact us
    * Website: [http://www.centecnetworks.com] [1]